Free Museum Days (and Always Free Museums!) in Connecticut

 Get up close and personal with art and more at these free museums in Connecticut for kids.
 Photo courtesy of the New Britain of Museum of Art

-When the kids are bored, the budget is emptied out, and the weekend feels endless, free museums and free museum days might just be the secret weapon bored kids and broke parents didn’t know they needed.
-There are lots of museums that give free entry to kids of a certain age, but this Mommy Poppins-curated a list of museums in Connecticut are the ones you can go to or FREE - with zero age restrictions.
-We are here to tell you the insider tips to make these trips a success and ind family-friendly fun!
+When the kids are bored, the budget is stretched thin, and the weekend feels endless, free museums and free museum days might just be the ticket.
+There are lots of family-friendly museums with free admission to kids under a certain age.
+This Mommy Poppins-curated a list of museums in Connecticut are the ones you can go to or FREE, with zero age restrictions.
+We've got the insider tips on the best free museums for families in Connecticut so that you can plan a great, budget-friendly day with the family.

 Looking for more inspiration?
 Check out our Connecticut Museums Guide which offers many first-hand visits by staff, and our Guide to Free Fun Things To Do for Connecticut Kids.